The inscription Cancer in colorful letters with a yellow ribbon

 • You are experiencing pain that is difficult to bear.

-Ketamine infusion therapy has a quick effect.
-You will probably feel better immediately.
+Ketamine infusion therapy has a rapid effect.

 Source.